 Check the Oil Regularly

-Never forget to pay attention to the oil.
+Never forget to pay attention to the quality of the oil.
 The color, smell, and viscosity can all be a good clue to whether or not you should change it.

 As you probably know, clean oil is amber-colored, but it can turn black or brown after extended usage.
 It is not a reason for worry since the color itself won’t affect the quality.